turingschool/backend-curriculum-site/module1/lessons/boolean_logic.markdown

 ## Truthy and falsey values

+First, start by doing some research.

+* How many falsey values are there in Ruby?
+* What is truthy in Ruby?

-Which of these are truthy and which are falsey?
+When you've answered the questions above, which of these are truthy and which are falsey?

 * 1.0
 * "hello"